What Does it Take to Be an Electrical Engineering Technologist?

 The states with the most job growth for Electrical Engineering Technologist are Utah, Nevada, and Connecticut.
 Watch out if you plan on working in Vermont, West Virginia, or South Dakota.
 These states have the worst job growth for this type of profession.

-The salary for Electrical Engineering Technologists ranges between about $36,120 and $98,720 a year.
+The typical yearly salary for Electrical Engineering Technologists is somewhere between $36,120 and $98,720.

 Electrical Engineering Technologists who work in District of Columbia, Maryland, or Maine, make the highest salaries.